-The P&S Act authorizes two trusts, a livestock trust and a poultry trust.
+Two trusts, a packer trust and a poultry trust, are authorized in the Packers and Stockyards Act (P&S Act).
 Congress authorized these trusts to remedy the burden placed on public interests by packers' and live poultry dealers' inadequate financing arrangements.

 The most important action that sellers and growers must take to preserve their rights is to file timely written notice of their claim against the regulated entity who owes them.
-Sellers and growers must provide this written notice to PSD and the regulated entity who owes the seller or grower within a specified period after the transaction date(s).
+This written notice must be provided to AMS and the regulated entity who owes the seller or grower within a specified period after the transaction date(s).
 At a minimum, the written trust claims should include the following information:

 - The packer or live poultry dealer's name and contact information;